Buying a home? What to expect when you're closing

 The day before closing, gather all the paperwork you have received throughout the homebuying process: Loan Estimate, contract, proof of title search and insurance if necessary, flood certification, proof of homeowners insurance and mortgage insurance, home appraisal, inspection reports and Closing Disclosure.
 You might need to refer to these documents at closing.

 Most home-sale contracts entitle you to a walk-through inspection of the property 24 hours before closing.
-This is to ensure that the seller has vacated the property and left it in the condition specified in the sales contract.
+This is to ensure that the seller has vacated the property and left it in the condition specified in the sale contract.

 If there are any major problems, you can ask to delay the closing or request that the seller deposit money into an escrow account to cover the necessary repairs.